jackdoe/programming-for-kids/README.md

 ## Why

 I think modern education treats programming as 'career path', I think of that to be wrong.
 I treat it as literacy.
 Being literate lets to experience a different world than those who aren't.
-It is not about having a job, I cant even explain it, being literate just allows you to see the fabric of what everything is made of.
+It is not about having a job, I can't even explain it, being literate just allows you to see the fabric of what everything is made of.

 Imagine schools were teaching violin en masse, how would that go?
 How many kids will be able to make a decent sound?
 How many will drop out because they are stuck and the rest have to move on because the tests say so?

 Sometimes my daughter doesn't like to code, or to read for that matter, of course the rest of the internet is so much more interesting.
-We are competing with hundreds of thousands of developers in Supercell and Facebook and TikTok that train billion parameters models so they can squeeze every last bit of attention from our kids.
+We are competing with hundreds of thousands of developers in Supercell and Facebook and TikTok and Netflix that train billion parameters models so they can squeeze every last bit of attention from our kids.
 Of course it is going to be difficult.
 But, I thought to myself, does that mean I should not try?
 So a change of approach is needed, completely individualistic and personal approach.

 Maybe she will grow hating it, or even hating me.
 Parenting is difficult.